 How to find Neat

 Neat is available in the US and UK (sorry to our users from other countries.
 They’re not worldwide as of yet!).
 You can click the links below to jump to your country’s site.
-Neat has given us a special deal for our Pacer users – get a starter pack of 4 single-serving sachets and a shaker bottle to mix them for only $2/£2 when you sign up for a Neat subscription.
-(It’s usually $7.95/£4.95)!
+Neat has given us a special deal for our Pacer users – get 50% off your first order when you use promo code MYPACER!
 Use the links below to check out the deal.

 The starter kit arrives in this compact little Neat-brand box.